marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

 </figure>

 # Introduction
-In this article I will present the idea of audit log and how can we implement in the application and database level.
+In this article I will present the idea of audit log and how can we implement in the application and database level using Java and PostgreSQL.

 # What is audit log
+An audit log, also known as an audit trail, is a chronological set of records that provides documentary evidence.

 [Martin Fowler gives](https://martinfowler.com/eaaDev/AuditLog.html) a definition of audit log:
 ```
 An audit log is the simplest, yet also one of the most effective forms of tracking temporal information.